Weight loss |

-Just be careful not to rely on caffeine, since adequate sleep is also key to a healthy metabolism (as we’ll cover more under Step 4).
+Just be careful not to rely on caffeine, since adequate sleep is also key to a healthy metabolism (as we’ll cover more under Step 4) and fat loss.

 Though the odd cup of coffee or alcoholic drink is fine, you should aim to drink mostly water throughout the day.
 Not only is water a zero-calorie option, but it’s also a tool you can use to boost your metabolism.

 In one study, subjects who consumed 500mL of H20 were found to have a 30% higher metabolic rate between 10 and 40 minutes afterward.
 This means that continuous water consumption all day long can have significant effects on your metabolic reset program.

 There is a well-known link between sleep and metabolism.
-On of the associated side effects of short or poor-quality sleep has been associated with metabolic slowdown.
+On of the associated side effects of short or poor-quality sleep is a metabolic slowdown.
 When people don’t sleep enough, the result is often a hormone imbalance or a dip in calories burned.

 As such, adults should aim for around eight hours of quality sleep each night.
 You’ll feel well-rested, alert, and—above all—metabolically fired up.

 The above tips are a solid start to a metabolic reset, but they’re just the tip of the iceberg—and unlikely to bring you rapid weight loss right away.